torvalds/linux/Documentation/gpu/drm-uapi.rst

-New cross-driver userspace interface extensions, like new IOCTL, new KMS properties, new files in sysfs or anything else that constitutes an API change should have driver-agnostic testcases in IGT for that feature, if such a test can be reasonably made using IGT for the target hardware.
+New cross-driver userspace interface extensions, like new IOCTL, new KMS properties, new files in sysfs or anything else that constitutes an API change should have driver-agyesstic testcases in IGT for that feature, if such a test can be reasonably made using IGT for the target hardware.

 Validating changes with IGT